 With so many global challenges, Sen. Toomey believes we must also make sure that American military action is guided first and foremost by the country's national interest.
 We must balance our commitment to expanding freedom and human rights around the world with our immediate national security interests and the needs of our armed forces.
 The United States cannot be engaged in every conflict around the globe, and we must be cautious in how and where we choose to allocate our national security resources.

 As a strong supporter of the reserve component of our armed forces he is a member of the U.S. Senate National Guard and Reserve Caucuses.
 He believes that in this time of great national security and fiscal challenges, we must ensure a strong Army and Air National Guard as well as Army and Air Force Reserve.
 Our reserves provide a combat proven, cost effective force that can rapidly and effectively augment our regular armed forces abroad as well as respond to natural and manmade disasters at home.
 Sen. Toomey co-sponsored the National Guard Empowerment Act (S. 1025).
 This legislation, enacted in 2011, made the chief of the National Guard Bureau a member of the Joint Chiefs of Staff in order to help ensure the National Guard gets the resources it needs to fulfill its expanded role in our national defense since 9/11.
+Sen. Toomey was a strong supporter of legislation to create the National Commission on the Structure of the Air Force.
+This commission carefully studied the role of the Air Force reserve component (Air National Guard and U.S. Air Force Reserve) and concluded the Air Force should give it a greater role.

 Finally, our national security must also include a comprehensive program to address the needs of our nation's service members and veterans and ensure their continued wellbeing.
 Sen. Toomey was a co-sponsor of legislation that would ensure that our troops continue to be paid during any funding gap resulting from delays in enacting the legislation that would normally provide for their salaries.